pmarguinaud/workingweek2025/README.md

 ## Compiling with cmake & fxtran pre-processing

-You need to run these commands, either on ECMWF cluster or on Leonardo; please note that you may want to user a fast filesystem and reserve a node for speeding up the compilation process:
+You need to run these commands, either on ECMWF cluster or on Leonardo; please note that you may want to use a fast filesystem and reserve a node for speeding up the compilation process:

 ```
 $ source $HOME/env-fxtran.sh